 - Milton S. Sangma, “Advent of Christianity into Garo Hills,” in Rajasimla Quasqui Centenary Souvenir, 1867-1992, p3.

 - “Apati Nashak” means ‘The Destroyer of Objections.’
-It explained about the Christian faith and disposed of different objections to its acceptance.
+It explained the Christian faith and disposed of different objections to its acceptance.

 - K.I.
 Aier, The Growth of Baptist Churches in Meghalaya, p27.